throwaway1920/breather-challenge/README.md

 ### Installation

 Clone the repo, install the dependencies and start the server.
+This was tested only in Chrome.

 ```sh
 $ git clone https://github.com/throwaway1920/breather-challenge.git